 But they don’t even come up with new scams and if you’ve travelled before you’ll see the scams coming from a mile away.
 And when they do successfully get money from a tourist the bulk of them don’t even use that money for useful purposes.

 I’ve watched on as a chap in Old Havana (Habana Vieja) dressed in the latest Nike everything stripped down to shower with a hose in the street.
 I’ve watched on as street hookers spent the little money they got patrolling the street that night on useless ‘luxury’ items the following day.

 The first guy could have forgone the Nike and bought regular clothes.
 Using the difference to fix his bathroom.
 The ladies of the night could have used their illicit gains to buy assets and get real careers.

-It’s as if they’re in the amusement park but have either excepted their part in the game or haven’t yet realised they’re nothing but a bit player.
-A random sim that wealthy foreign tourists merely use and forget.
+It’s as if they’re in the amusement park, but have either excepted their part in the game or haven’t yet realised they’re nothing but a meaningless pawn.
+A random bit player that wealthy foreign tourists merely use and forget.

 Cubans are the sims and non-player characters (NPCs) of Cuba’s real life Westworld.

 Where Can I Get More Information About Cuba?